Modern-Wizard/Tempest/README.md

 In this task, we will prepare the artefacts and introduce the tools needed for the investigation.

 ### Compare by hash
 Before conducting the investigation, one of the most important steps is to compare the artefacts by their hashes.
 It is a common practice to verify if the artefacts are expected as it is.

+You can get the hashes of each artefact by running Powershell from the taskbar and executing the following commands:

 <div>
 <img src="https://github.com/Modern-Wizard/Tempest/blob/main/ss1.png" />
 </div>

-You can get the hashes of each artefact by running Powershell from the taskbar.

 ### Toolset
 The toolset needed for this task is focused on analysing Sysmon Logs, Windows Event Logs, and Packet Capture.